 Russia: Types of Company

-Foreign companies have various options when setting up a business in Russia.
-Most often, the first step is to open a Representative Office, but then or later it is also possible to form a separate Russian legal entity, or to participate in a joint activity agreement.
+Foreign companies have various options when setting up business in Russia.
+Most often, the first step is to open a representative office; it is later possible to form a separate Russian legal entity or participate in a joint activity agreement.

-Russian business activity is conducted under the Civil Code, which allows foreign companies to form Russian organisations, including Joint Stock Companies (JSC), Limited Liability Companies (LLC), or Partnerships.
+Russian business activity is conducted under the Civil Code, which allows foreign companies to form Russian organisations including joint stock companies (JSCs), limited liability companies (LLCs) and partnerships.

-A foreign investor may pay for his participation interest (shares) in a Russian company's equity (registered) capital either in roubles or in foreign currency.
-Payment in foreign currency may be made directly from the investor's account with a foreign bank, while payment in roubles requires a special type "K" rouble account, which involves registration with the Russian tax authorities and therefore increases overall company formation time.
+A foreign investor may pay for his participation interest (shares) in a Russian company's equity (registered) capital either in roubles or foreign currency.
+Payment in foreign currency may be made directly from the investor's account with a foreign bank, while payment in roubles requires a special ‘type K’ rouble account, which, as it requires registration with the Russian tax authorities, increases overall company formation time.
 In fact, few banks provide this service.